comet-dot-photos/comet-dot-photos/paper.md

 # Program details

-`Comet.Photos` is thoroughly documented in its github repository [@kurlander2025github], which includes:
+Additional information is available at the `Comet.Photos` github repository [@kurlander2025github], including:

 >  - [A user manual](https://github.com/comet-dot-photos/comet-dot-photos#user-manual)
 >  - [A step-by-step example of using the program](https://github.com/comet-dot-photos/comet-dot-photos#step-by-step-example).